Albert J. Friscia

 Albert J. Friscia (July 22, 1911 – September 2, 1989), was an Italian American sculptor.
-Initially interested in painting, Friscia studied art at the National Academy of Design in New York City in the Black Mountain College with Josef Albers, and in Paris with André Masson, then became Kinetic artist.
+Initially interested in painting, Friscia studied art at the National Academy of Design in New York City in the Black Mountain College with Ilya Bolotowsky, and in Paris with André Masson, then became a Kinetic artist.

 Important works

-In the United States and in Italy he was commissioned with a number of important works of architectural sculpture, such as:
+In the United States and in Italy, he received commissions for a number of works of architectural sculpture, including: